tachyonics/smockable/Documentation/Smockable.docc/Overview.md

         // 2.
 Configure what the mock should return when(expectations.getCurrentTemperature(for: .any), return: 22.5)

+        // Or use exact value matching for specific cities when(expectations.getCurrentTemperature(for: "London"), return: 15.0)

         // 3.
 Create the mock
         let mockWeatherService = MockWeatherService(expectations: expectations)